Consent categories

 ColorDistinguish between consent categories with different colors.

-Consent categoryThis field is used for mapping the consent category to the tracked consent event..
+Consent categoryThis field is used for mapping the consent category to the tracked consent event.
 This field needs to have the same value as the attribute category in the consent event.
-We recommend using a simple lowercased word in English for easy troubleshooting.
+We recommend using a simple, lowercased word in English for easy troubleshooting.
 This will not be visible to your customers.

 DescriptionDescription of the consent category that will also be visible to your customers on the consent page.

-We strongly recommend leaving this option disabled, because it is preventing attackers to change user consents at will by obtaining public API token.
+We strongly recommend leaving this option disabled, because it is preventing attackers to change user consents at will by obtaining a public API token.
 As an alternative, we recommend using either consent double opt-in or tracking of consents by API with a private key, which will be tracked as source=private_api.

 Consent category name translation

-If you use the same consent categories for multi-language audiences you can set up translations for their names so that the correct translation is shown to a particular customer.
-To set it up open the consent category as in the image below:
+If you use the same consent categories for multi-language audiences, you can set up translations for their names so that the correct translation is shown to a particular customer.
+To set it up, open the consent category as in the image below:

 Legitimate interest

-You can apply a legitimate interest to all your customers, or only a specific segment, using the filter in the "applies on" column.
+You can apply a legitimate interest to all your customers, or only a specific segment, using the filter in the Applies on column.

-Legitimate interest has the same configuration as consents except for the ‘Applies on’ in the settings.
+Legitimate interest has the same configuration as consents, except for the Applies on in the settings.
 The remaining ones are the same as in the table above.

 SettingDescription

-Applies onUse this setting to define on what segment of customers you want to apply this legitimate interest.
+Use this setting to define on what segment of customers you want to apply this legitimate interest.

 Filtered customers - only segment of customers defined by filter has the legitimate interest

-Opting in/out from a legitimate interest
+Opt in/out from a legitimate interest

 Customers have an option to opt-in/opt-out from a legitimate interest in the same way as for consent.
 They are also visible on the consent page.